Media & PR-Work

-China as a country with 1.3 billion people moving fast forward into the information age features a big variety of communication channels.
-Consequently the Chinese media landscape is one of the richest in the world.
-It is characterized by a fast transformation from a stiff government owned structure into new business models, from traditional press into new media and innovative forms of news making.
+With a population of 1.3 billion people, China is rapidly moving into the information age and has an immense range of communication channels.
+China is characterized by its fast transformation from rigid government owned structures into new business models, from traditional press into new media and innovative forms of news making.

 From state owned to new business models